sammylupt/scottluptowski.com/posts/_posts/2013-12-27-javascript-happy-number-revealing-module.markdown

 categories: posts
 ---

-Do you know about Happy Numbers?
-A number is happy when
+One of my favorite problems in Ruby is figuring out if a number is 'happy.'
+It's a fun problem that involves recursion, converting objects between classes, and a few other tricks.

-One of my favorite Ruby questions is the Happy Number problem.
-It involves everything: class conversion, recursion, state, etc.
+What does a Happy Number even mean?
+Let's consult Wikipedia: "Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1."
+Thus a happy number eventually leads to 1, and an unhappy number leads to an endless loop or stack overflow.

-Today I sat down and decided to convert the code to JavaScript.
-My main question to myself was how I should organize the code, and more specifically if I should use the Constructor/Prototype pattern or the Revealing Module pattern.
+Yesterday I sat down and decided to solve the problem in JavaScript.
+My main question to myself was how I should organize the code, and more specifically if I should use the Constructor / Prototype pattern or the Revealing Module pattern.

 ###Choosing a pattern